 London Muslim Mosque on Oxford St. West was the first purpose-built mosque in Ontario.

 The first Muslim congregation started around 1901 when a small group of Lebanese immigrants came to London and to help each other integrate, they started the Syrian-Lebanese Club.

-In the 1950s, the Canadian Moslem Benevolent Society (CMBS) was formed to find a place of worship for London’s growing Muslim population
+Earlier, in the 1950s, the Canadian Moslem Benevolent Society (CMBS) started to find a place of worship for London’s growing Muslim population

 Later in 1955, CMBS bought a house at 151 Oxford St. W. which served as a mosque.
 A few years later, a tragic fire destroyed the mosque.
 In 1964, a new facility, which still stands today, was constructed on the same site.